-Inheritance Tax (IHT) is payable on a deceased person’s estate (exclusing their principal private residence for whaih an extra allowance is available) at 40 per cent above £325,000 (2013/4) – the current nil rate band.
+Inheritance Tax (IHT) is payable on a deceased person’s estate (exclusing their principal private residence for whaih an extra allowance is available) at 40 per cent above £325,000 (2013/4 and 2014/15) – the current nil rate band.
 However, business property is treated differently from personal property and may qualify for Business Relief, formerly called, and generally known as Business Property Relief (BPR).
 Businesses benefit from a more generous taxation system because of their role in providing economic growth.

 BPR can provide 100 per cent relief from IHT on a sole trader’s business or partnership interests and can apply to shares in trading companies that are not quoted on a recognised stock exchange.
 Shares quoted on the Alternative Investment Market can also be eligible for 100 per cent BPR.
 There is no limit to the value of BPR which can be claimed.
 Business assets must have been owned by the donor for two years to qualify for BPR and the business in respect of which a claim is made must also be wholly or mainly a trading company.
 Investment companies and businesses dealing in shares, stocks, securities, lands or buildings do not qualify for BPR.

 BPR at 50 per cent is available on land, machinery, plant and buildings used for business purposes, although they will need to have been owned and used mainly for business purposes within the past two years.
 It is also available for shares in quoted companies where the shareholder has a controlling interest of more than 50 per cent, although this is rare.